konstantin-lukas/intl-currency-input/README.md

 # intl-currency-input
 This is a dependency-free easy-to-use vanilla JavaScript addon allowing you to create HTML currency inputs with various different currencies and formats.
 It doesn't require any additional markup or stylesheets.
+Check out [this CodePen](https://codepen.io/konstantin-lukas/pen/oNWzwOP) to try it out!
 ## Installation
 First you need to include the plugin in your project.
 There are various ways you can do this.
 ### Download